TheRealAnonymous008/quartz/content/Marine Corps Martial Arts.md

 * **Disrupt** - a defensive technique to redirect or deflect an attack in preparation for a follow up.
 It is a slight redirection of a linear attack.
 	* Aim to redirect the weapon away from your body by using your weapon as a tool to exert pressure on the enemy's.
 Add additional momentum with hip and shoulder rotation.
 	* Do not overexert it. *The aim is solely to make the enemy's weapon miss your body*.
+	* By deflecting an attack, *we create an opening and we can also close on the aggressor*.
+Rely on hip / torso for generating power.
+		* When doing this, move at a fast pace but do not run.
+Juke the enemy (i.e.,)
+		* Also, make sure to parry first and then close in.
+Doing the parry and thrust at the same time will cause you to become entangled with the aggressor.
+		* Thrusting while closing makes it even deadlier.

 # Knife
+* Causes trauma and damage to an aggressor by attacking soft body vital targets with a knife.
+### General Principles
+* Always execute movements with the knife blade within a box, shoulder width across from the neck down to the waist.
+A wider sweep gives more time to block.
+* Keep the knife blade tip forward and pointed towards the aggressor.
+* Apply full body weight and power.
+* Attacks can either be vertical, diagonal, horizontal or a thrust.
+* Attack soft body, vital targets that are easily accessible -- the face, neck, lower abdomen or groin.
+* Treat extremities as secondary targets -- they will sever an artery and cause severe bleeding.
+* The worst place to be in a confrontation is directly in front as the aggressor can rely on his forward momentum and linear power to create a tactical advantage.
+* Moving at a 45 degree angle is the best way to avoid an aggressor's attack and puts you in the best position to attack.
+* The knife is to be worn where it is easily accessible and best retained (for example, the weak side hip, behind the magazine pouch).
+Do not place it on something that can cover it.
+* Grip the knife in a natural manner (hammer grip) with the blade end facing the aggressor.
+### Techniques
+* **Vertical Slash** - use when to close the distance with the aggressor.
+* **Vertical Thrust** - more effective because of damage potential.

 # Links
 * [[United States Marine Corps Martial Arts Instruction Manual]]